alexh7799/join/README.md

 ---

+### **Features**

+- Create, edit, and delete tasks
+- Drag & drop tasks between columns
+- Assign contacts to tasks
+- Responsive design for desktop and mobile
+- User authentication and registration
+- Visual feedback and notifications

+---

 ### **Basic Principles of Kanban:**

 1. **Visualize Work:** Tasks are represented on a Kanban board, divided into columns that represent different stages of the workflow (e.g., "To Do," "In Progress," "Done").